LT-Intro-To-AI-SY2425/a1-intro-to-python-segraff/a1_writeup.md

 1. What is your initial thoughts about the python programming language?

+The python programming language is very efficient and I like how I don't have to add a semicolon after each line of code.

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?

+One similarity between python and java is that both are object oriented.
+One difference is that

 3. What are some things that you learned through this assignment?